-In my recent book I wrote in detail about my physical, mental, and spiritual transformation, an awakening of sorts, although that word feels a little cliché and over-used, sounding a little too complete, as if I have awakened and I can lean back, cross my arms behind my head, put up my feet, and take a long sigh because, “I’m done!
+In my recently released book I wrote, in detail, about my physical, mental, and spiritual transformation, after recovering from burnout.
+This was an awakening of sorts, although that word feels a little cliché and over-used, sounding a little too complete, as if I have awakened and I can lean back, cross my arms behind my head, put up my feet, and take a long sigh because, “I’m done!
 Phew!
 Glad that’s over, now I can rest here in my awakened lovely state…”

 *screeching sound of a car coming to a halt*